Ivanka Trump Tweets White Supremacy Is ‘An Evil’ To ‘Be Destroyed’ & Twitter Explodes, Points To Her Father

 Tensions throughout the country have been running high after the mass shootings over the weekend in both El Paso, Texas, and Dayton, Ohio.
-Many people are expressing their thoughts via Twitter, including President Trump’s daughter Ivanka.
+Many people are expressing their thoughts via Twitter, including President Trump’s daughter, Ivanka.
 Based on the reactions to her last couple of tweets, her sentiments aren’t necessarily being embraced as she surely intended.

 The most recent post on Twitter that Ivanka Trump sent out herself, as of this writing, notes that white supremacy is a form of terrorism that is evil and needs to be destroyed.
 The post has been liked nearly 30,000 times and shared more than 5,000 times.
-However, it has also received more than 21,000 comments and it looks as if the majority of these replies are posts expressing their displeasure with Ivanka’s approach.
+However, it has also received more than 21,000 comments, and it looks as if the majority of these replies are expressing their displeasure with Ivanka’s approach.

-An overwhelming majority of the responses to Ivanka’s post about destroying white supremacy note that she should look first to her father, President Trump.
+An overwhelming majority of the responses to Ivanka’s tweet about destroying white supremacy note that she should look first to her father, President Trump.
 The outrage is in response to the shooting in El Paso, where the shooter’s motives have reportedly been explicitly tied to white supremacy.

 “Unfortunately, this rot of white supremacy begins at the top, in the White House with your father.
 I know your father learned all about racism and white supremacy at the feet of his father as a young child.
 However, he should make an effort to mask his true feelings and stop.”